GoogleChromeLabs/lighthousebot/README.md

 <img width="875" alt="Travis LIGHTHOUSE_API_KEY env variable " src="https://user-images.githubusercontent.com/2837064/32105842-2635de42-bb2a-11e7-983a-921a802d38b3.jpg">

-The `runlighthouse.js` script will include your key in requests made to the CI server.
+The `lighthouse-ci` script will include your key in requests made to the CI server.

 ### 2. Deploy the PR